poonam-ux/SQL-Challenge_Employee_db_Data_Engineering/README.md

 ON employees.emp_no = salaries.emp_no;
 ```

-2. list first name, last name, and hire date for employees who were hired in 1986.
+2. List first name, last name, and hire date for employees who were hired in 1986.

 ```
 SELECT first_name, last_name, hire_date